Life gets busy. Has Leadership Strategy and Tactics been gathering dust on your bookshelf? Instead, pick up the key ideas now.

 New to StoryShots?
 Get the PDF, audio, and animated versions of this summary of Leadership Strategy and Tactics and hundreds of other bestselling nonfiction books in our free top-ranking app.
 It’s been featured by Apple, Google, The Guardian and the UN as one of the world’s best reading and learning apps.

-To dive into the details, order the book or get the audiobook for free.
+This was the tip of the iceberg.
+To dive into the details, order the book or get the audiobook for free on Amazon.

 Related Book Summaries